Elyse I. Summers, JD, President and CEO

-Ms. Summers is AAHRPP’s second President and CEO.
+Ms. Summers has been AAHRPP’s President and CEO since October 2013.
 She provides strategic and substantive leadership and oversight on all aspects of AAHRPP's operations and is looking forward to leading AAHRPP well into the 21st century as the indispensable global organization for the accreditation of human research protection programs.

-Ms. Summers was most recently the Director of the Division of Education and Development at the Office for Human Research Protections, a position she had held since January 2008.
-Ms Summers began working for OHRP and its predecessor, the Office for Protection Research Risks (OPRR), in 1998 in the Division of Compliance Oversight before moving to the Division of Education.
-Prior to joining OPRR/OHRP, Ms Summers practiced law pertaining to food, drugs, and other medical products.
-She offered guidance and counseling on Federal regulations and ethical issues related to the conduct of biomedical research.
-Ms. Summers spent five years before that time in the Office of the Commissioner at FDA, as Special Assistant to the Deputy Commissioner for External Affairs, and later as an original staff member of FDA's Office of Women's Health.
+Prior to AAHRPP, Ms. Summers was the Director of the Division of Education and Development at the US Department of Health and Human Services’ Office for Human Research Protections (OHRP), a position she held from 2008-2013.
+Ms. Summers first began working for OHRP’s predecessor organization (the Office for Protection Research Risks [OPRR]), in 1998, first in the Division of Compliance Oversight and then in the Division of Education.
+Prior to joining OPRR/OHRP, Ms. Summers practiced law pertaining to food, drugs, and other medical products (Buc & Beardsley).
+Included in her practice was the provision of guidance and counseling on Federal and State law, regulations, and ethical issues related to the conduct of biomedical research.
+Prior to that, Ms. Summers spent five years in the Office of the Commissioner at FDA, as Special Assistant to the Deputy Commissioner for External Affairs, and later as an original staff member of FDA's Office of Women's Health.

 Ms. Summers has spoken extensively and published several articles and book chapters on biomedical and behavioral research and human research protections.
-She has also practiced the law of tax-exempt organizations, and has spoken and written on that topic as well.
-At the start of her professional career, Ms. Summers represented research universities at the Association of American Universities.
-She earned a J.D. from the George Washington University National Law Center and a B.A. from the University of Michigan.
+She has also practiced the law of tax-exempt organizations (with, respectively, Baker and Hostetler, and, Steptoe and Johnson), and has spoken and written on that topic as well.
+Ms. Summers began her career at the Association of American Universities, representing research universities.
+She earned her J.D. from the George Washington University National Law Center and her B.A. from the University of Michigan.
 She is a member of the Bar of the District of Columbia and of the Commonwealth of Pennsylvania.

 As a member of AAHRPP's senior management team, Ms. Feige assists the President and CEO of AAHRPP by providing strategic and substantive contributions to all aspects of AAHRPP's operations.

 Prior to joining AAHRPP, she spent eight years as the Senior Public Health Advisor in the Division of Education and Development at the Office for Human Research Protections (OHRP).
-At OHRP, Ms. Feige provided the research community with guidance and education regarding the DHHS regulations for the protection of human subjects through presentations and quality improvement activities.
+At OHRP, Ms. Feige provided the research community with guidance and education regarding the Department of Health and Human Services' regulations for the protection of human subjects through presentations and quality improvement activities.
 Ms. Feige also worked for eight years in the Office of the Clinical Director at the National Institute of Mental Health (NIMH).
 She was a founding member of a group of senior clinicians who started a novel program at NIMH designed to protect research subjects with severe psychiatric illnesses.
 Before joining NIH, Ms. Feige spent several years as a study coordinator conducting psychiatric clinical trials at Georgetown University Hospital.
-Ms. Feige received her M.S.W. from the University of Michigan and her B.A. from the University of Wisconsin.
+Ms. Feige received her MSW from the University of Michigan and her BA from the University of Wisconsin.

 Dr. Hood oversees accreditation operations, and provides substantive and process support for organizations, site visitors, and members of the Council on Accreditation.
 Dr. Hood is a bioethicist with experience in academia, government, and not-for-profit organizations.
 He has served as an IRB chair, IRB member, and directed the Human Research Protection Program at the Florida Department of Health, the first public health agency to obtain accreditation.
 He implemented a public health ethics program at the Department, and chaired a public health ethics advisory committee at the Centers for Disease Control and Prevention.
 He was an AAHRPP site visitor, team leader, and member of the Council on Accreditation before joining AAHRPP as staff.
 Previously, he was Associate Professor of Philosophy at Middle Tennessee State University.